 Learn which students have special needs.
 Provide and document the required accommodations.

 Keep your personal belongings locked in your classroom or in the trunk of your car.

 Maintain an up-to-date substitute folder and have lists for splitting up your classes with assigned students and teachers.

-Keep a professional file at home with credentials, documents, employment information, observations and evaluations.
+Keep a professional file at home with credentials, documents, employment information (including the work experience at temp agencies in Hawai, etc.), observations and evaluations.

 Maintain a log of all parent contacts.